Title: Discrimination Complaint Resolution

 Appeal to the Executive Vice President:

 The Executive Vice President or designee will meet with the relevant parties and will issue a decision within ten (10) days of receiving the appeal.
-Copies of the decision will be sent to the parties involved and the Director of Human Resources.
+Copies of the decision will be sent to the parties involved and the Vice President of Finance and Administration.
 The decision of the Executive Vice President or designee is final, and there shall be no further appeal of the matter internally.

 Consequences of Discrimination: